SHAREing-DRI/SHAREing-DRI.github.io/collections/_events/202601-WP2-webinar.md

 ## Event information

-SHAREing is organising an afternoon webinar to present and discuss technical training.
+SHAREing is organising an afternoon webinar to present and discuss Technical Skills training.

 [Register for webinar](https://events.teams.microsoft.com/event/77a69f00-9f0e-4151-992f-0f35cedba6d9@7250d88b-4b68-4529-be44-d59a2d8a6f94){: .btn .btn--event .btn--large}